Miami Senior High School: Demographics

 Located in the Little Havana neighborhood, the school was founded in 1903.
 Since the late 1960s, the high school has traditionally had a Cuban-American majority.
 Today, a growing number of students are of Central American descent, reflecting demographic changes in Little Havana since the 1990s.

 As of 2013, Miami Senior High School is 94% Hispanic (primarily Cuban, Honduran, Guatemalan, and Salvadorean), 3% White (non-Hispanic), and 3% Black.

-By the 1950s, a large Jewish minority had developed at Miami Senior High School, and Jews made up the majority of the students in some advanced-level classes.
-During that decade some Jewish students were in the attendance zone for Coral Gables Senior High School but were instead sent to Miami High; this was especially the case with girls, as many high-status girls' clubs at Coral Gables High did not admit Jews.
+By the 1950s, a large Jewish minority had developed at Miami Senior High School, and Jewish students made up the majority of the students in some advanced-level classes.
+During that decade some Jewish students were in the attendance zone for Coral Gables Senior High School but were instead sent to Miami High; this was especially the case with girls, as many high-status girls' clubs at Coral Gables High did not admit Jewish students.
 A patio called "Little Jerusalem" or "LJ" (initially "Little Israel" in the 1950s) was where Jewish students socialized.

 In 1984, the student newspaper declared Spanglish the official language of Miami Senior High School.
 Then, like today, most students at the school spoke fluent Spanish and English.
 69% of the school's students graduate, and it has an overall dropout rate of 4%.